 Advice is available on all aspects of transformation from the design stages such as suggesting promoters to drive transgene expression or providing appropriate cloning constructs for either overexpression of genes or their down-regulation by RNAi, to assistance with crossing transgenic plants or taking transgenic lines to field trial.

-A more recent addition to transformation technology is genome editing which offers the possibility to generate highly targeted mutations in the host genome.
-Some success has already been achieved in modifying specific target genes and the intention is to add this to the range of services offered.
+We are also at the cutting edge of genome editing, a technology which offers the possibility to generate highly targeted mutations in the host genome.
+Success has already been achieved in modifying specific target genes in wheat, rice and tomato, and we are delighted to add this method to the range of services offered.